vitejs/vite/docs/config/server-options.md

 - **Default:** `false`
 - **Experimental**

-The `fs.cachedChecks` optimization caches filenames of accessed directories to avoid repeated filesystem operations.
-In Windows in particular, this could result in a performance boost.
-It is disabled by default because there are edge cases when writing a file in a cached folder and immediately importing it.
+Caches filenames of accessed directories to avoid repeated filesystem operations.
+Particularly in Windows, this could result in a performance boost.
+It is disabled by default due to edge cases when writing a file in a cached folder and immediately importing it.

 ## server.origin